The ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics 2019-20 Q2’ report, containing statistics for July to September 2019, is now available.

-- For the 12 month period up to end-September 2018, Agency performance against two of the three targets was below the target level.
-Vehicle Testing dropped for the third quarter in a row, from 94.5% to 86.9%.
-Driver testing also decreased for the third consecutive quarter, from 92.6% to 87.3%.
-Driver Licensing was the only measure above target, rising for the fourth quarter in a row, from 97.1% to 98.1%.
+For the 12-month period up to the end of September 2019, Agency performance against both the vehicle testing and driving testing performance measures was below the target level of 92%.
+Vehicle testing dropped for the seventh quarter in a row, from 74.1% to 73.8%.
+Driver testing also decreased for the seventh consecutive quarter, from 84.3% to 81.2%.

 Notes to editors:

-- This is the sixteenth edition of the quarterly publication ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics’, relating to July to September 2018.
+- This is the twentieth edition of the quarterly publication ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics’, relating to July to September 2019.
 The release is written and issued by the DVA Statistics Branch in the Department for Infrastructure.